Comparative Private Law

 10. Property II: Trusts

-11. Property III: The Principle of Abstraction.
+11. Property III: Prescription

-The module will be assessed primarily by a single independent research essay, to be completed at the end of the term.
-Students will be given broad discretion to choose a question of their own, so long as it addresses or is suggested by some topic(s) covered in class, and is approved in advance by the module lecturer.
-The remainder of the marks will go for (a) attendance; and (b) active participation in module discussion (both in class, and via an online discussion forum).
-Teaching will be conducted via interactive, discussion-based seminars, with all students expected to participate on the basis of reading done in advance.
+The module will be assessed primarily by a single independent research essay, to be completed at the end of the term, and a viva voce examination on the submitted essay and its topic.
+Students will be given broad discretion to choose an essay question of their own, so long as it addresses or is suggested by some topic(s) covered in class, and is approved in advance by the module lecturer.
+The viva voce examination will assess (a) the student’s knowledge of their essay’s subject; and (b) their capacity to defend and further develop their essay’s argument against objections and in response to questions.

 Learning Outcomes